-The calculation method used for the impairment test of goodwill and intangible assets under development is appropriate and in accordance with the applicable valuation principles.
-The assumptions and company data underlying the valuation are appropriate.
+The calculation method used for impairment testing of goodwill as well as the intangible assets in development is appropriate and in line with the accounting policies to be applied.
+The Company's assumptions and data used for measurement are appropriate.
 The related disclosures in the notes are appropriate.

-Stock of recurring revenues
+Existence of recurring revenue